sahithyandev/s1/src/content/docs/properties-of-materials/mechanical-properties/03-definitions.md

 ### Nonlinear elastic materials

-When elastic deformation portion in stress-strain diagram is not straight line.
+When elastic deformation portion in stress-strain diagram is not a straight line.

 #### Secant modulus